erwanm/tw-aggregator/README.md

 The offline process is done by a few Bash scripts located in the bin/ directory.
 It should work from any Linux environment.
 The directory bin/ should be added to the $PATH environment variable.

+See more details in the documentation provided in the wiki at https://rawgit.com/erwanm/tw-aggregator/master/tw-community-search.html